modql/spec-joql/README.md

 - The simplest way is to have `$includes: {propertyName: true}` which will include the property name in the response.
 - When the `propertyName` value is an object, then doing `$includes: {propertyName: true}` will include the default property of this entity model (.e.g, `id`, `name`)
 - When the `propertyName` value is an object, we can become more precise.
-For example, for a `listProjects` methods, `$includes` could look like:
+For example, for a `listProjects` method, `$includes` could look like:

 ```ts
 $includes: {